 Health insurance in Ghana

-Expats moving to Ghana should ensure that they have taken out private health insurance coverage before starting life in the country.
-Some expats will have health insurance provided by their employer as part of their employment package.
+Expats moving to Ghana should ensure that they have taken out private health insurance coverage before starting life in the country, as this covers a wide range of health issues and treatments in private medical facilities in Ghana.
+In some cases, health insurance is provided by the employer as part of an employment package.

-Expats should also consider policies which cover them for medical evacuation and repatriation, which will provide adequate cover should they need to be transported to another country or back home for treatment.
+Expats should also consider policies that include medical evacuation and repatriation services.
+These will provide adequate cover should they need to be transported to another country or back home for treatment.

 Health hazards in Ghana

-Malaria is a serious health concern in Ghana.
-It is essential that expats living in Ghana are on a course of anti-malarial medication.
-As malaria is transferred via mosquito bites, expats should take necessary precautions such as using mosquito repellents and sleeping under insecticide-treated mosquito nets.
-Expats experiencing any of the symptoms of malaria, including fever, joint pain, fatigue, nausea and diarrhoea, must seek treatment at a reputable clinic.
+Malaria is a serious health concern in Ghana, and new arrivals in Ghana should take a course of anti-malarial medication.
+They should speak to their GP about this before leaving their home country.
+As malaria is transferred via mosquito bites, expats should take precautions such as using mosquito repellents and sleeping under insecticide-treated mosquito nets.

-Expats should also be aware that food and water can trigger illnesses in Ghana.
-Expats should avoid drinking tap water and having ice cubes in their drinks.
-Instead, they should buy bottled water or boil tap water before drinking it.
+Expats should also be aware that food and water in Ghana can trigger illnesses.
+It's advised to avoid drinking tap water and having ice cubes in drinks, and instead buying bottled water and boiling or filtering tap water before drinking it.

-The standard of emergency medical services in Ghana is poor in most places, and outside the major cities, they are almost non-existent.
-In the event of an emergency, expats can call an ambulance on 193, the medical emergency number.
+The standard of emergency medical services in Ghana is quite poor in most places, especially outside of major cities, where they are almost non-existent.

-However, most hospitals in Ghana, even the private healthcare facilities, only have a small number of ambulances available and waiting times for ambulances in Ghana can be very long, so it may be faster for patients to make their own way to a hospital by car or metered taxi.
+Most hospitals in Ghana, even the private healthcare facilities, only have a few ambulances available and waiting times can be prolonged.
+In some cases, it may be faster for patients to make their own way to a hospital by car or taxi.

-Alternatively, many expats rely on private companies that provide emergency services such as medical evacuation as well as private ambulance and clinics.
+Alternatively, some expats rely on private companies that provide emergency services such as medical evacuation as well as private ambulances and clinics.